Public Education Innovation

-In October I attended the first-ever Independent Charter School Conference in New York City with New Roots teacher Audrey Southern trustee Peter Bardaglio.
-Over 300 leaders of small, independent charter schools like ours converged on the first-ever Independent Charter School Conference this year to celebrate our shared values of equity, autonomy, and accountability, collaboration, diversity, innovation, respect for teachers, involved governance and community, and quality education – the opportunity to create an inspiring and transformative space in public education.
+In October Tina Nilsen-Hodges attended the first-ever Independent Charter School Conference in New York City with New Roots teacher Audrey Southern and trustee Peter Bardaglio.
+Over 300 leaders of small, independent charter schools like New Roots converged on the first-ever Independent Charter School Conference this year to celebrate shared values of equity, autonomy, and accountability, collaboration, diversity, innovation, respect for teachers, involved governance and community, and quality education – the opportunity to create an inspiring and transformative space in public education.

-It was powerful to sit in the same room as founders of the charter school movement spoke of the historic drafting of legislation to create a space in public education for the ground-breaking innovation teachers and parents knew could benefit their young people but that district schools were unable to provide.
-It was inspiring to learn that over two-thirds of all charter schools are small, independent schools like ours, and less than 15% the “for-profit” charters sensationalized by the news media that impact us all.
+It was a powerful conversation as founders of the charter school movement spoke of the historic drafting of legislation to create a space in public education for the ground-breaking innovation teachers and parents knew could benefit their young people but that district schools were unable to provide.
+Two-thirds of all charter schools are small, independent schools like New Roots, and less than 15% the “for-profit” charters sensationalized by the news media that impact all charter schools.